Ailantha

 I woke up yesterday morning in a state of medium-level anxiety.

-The thing was, the previous week I'd make plans with my daughter Theresa and her wife, Callie, to visit them in Cincinnati for the day, go out out for lunch, maybe do some shopping.
+The thing was, the previous week I'd made plans with my daughter Theresa and her wife, Callie, to visit them in Cincinnati for the day, go out out for lunch, maybe do some shopping.

 Funny thing: before Donald Trump's election, though I know that Callie has sometimes felt some trepidation going into public places, I never felt any concern while being out in public with Callie.
 I felt proud of her and my daughter and I celebrated their happiness and I always looked forward to our get-togethers.